jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/2_Beam_Model.typ

 In many engineering programs, working with beam models is taught under the course name technical mechanics @Spura2019 @Gross2019 @Gross2021b @Gross2017 @Gross2021 @Rossow_2014.
-This represents a efficeint method that combines physics and mathematics.
+This represents an efficient method that combines physics and mathematics.
 Simplified geometry of a physical object are used to put forces acting at their respective positions.
 Next, equilibrium conditions are established.
-Generally, the used coordinate system conists of a horizontal and vertical axis.
+Generally, the used coordinate system consists of a horizontal and vertical axis.
 Following that all forces are divided into horizontal and vertical force components.
 It would be possible to rotate the coordinate system and divide the force components according to the rotated coordinate system, which can be helpful in some analyses.
 For the further explanation of equilibrium conditions, a conventional non-rotated (horizontal, vertical) coordinate system is assumed.